Ischaemic Affairs of the Heart

 Morning Prep

-The next morning I went out in the corridor to phone my Private Health Insurance and ask a few pertinent questions: Why was I with non-insured public patients?
-Was there a problem with my insurance?
-Why was I paying thousands of dollars a year in fees to get exactly the same treatment as those who were uninsured?… The matter was cleared up quickly — my policy was valid and, among other things, it enabled access to treatment in a Private Hospital.
-If I wanted a transfer then I needed to discuss it with my cardiologist.
-On top of this, insurance also let me avoid the 1-2 year waiting-lists for so-called “elective” surgery.
+The next morning I went into the corridor to phone my Private Health Insurance fund to Ask A Few Pertinent Questions.
+They quickly cleared things up — my policy was valid and, among other things, it enabled access to treatment in a Private Hospital.
+If I wanted to transfer then I had to discuss it with my cardiologist.
+Most importantly, insurance also let me avoid the 12–24 month waiting–list for so–called “elective” surgery.

-Went back to the ward and was told, after my incredibly slight breakfast, that I was now Nil By Mouth until the angiography was done this afternoon.
-Consequently was hooked up to an infusion to keep me hydrated and help flush the Metformin from my blood, as apparently it didn't play well with the angiogram dye.
+Went back to the ward and was told, after an incredibly slight breakfast, that I was now Nil By Mouth until the angiography in the afternoon.
+Was subsequently hooked up to an infusion tube to keep me hydrated and help flush the Metformin from my system (apparently it didn't play well with the angiogram dye).

 A little later I received a visit from a young doctor who said he was once my Y11 Chemistry student.
 He recognised my surname on the admissions whiteboard and guessed it must be me.
-A little later a nurse recognised me as her Y10 science teacher (!)
+Likewise, a little later, a nurse recognised me as her Y10 science teacher.
 Then another nurse appeared with a toothbrush (easy) and toothpaste (hard — he had rummage through a storage cupboard in a ward downstairs).
 Even he remarked how hot and stuffy it was in my ward.

-Spent the rest of the morning in a chair beside my bed, reading a book on my phone while trying to ignore the sequential moaning from my screened neighbour.
-At one stage I got up and went for a short walk in the corridor outside to cool off, and then came back to have a conversation with a patient diagonally opposite my bed.
-She told me about her heart attack while watching television a couple of days earlier, the long delay she experienced while stuck in ED, and how the angiogram she had this morning was over before she even thought it began.
+Spent the rest of the morning in an armchair beside my bed, reading a book on my phone while trying to ignore the moaning from my elderly neighbour.
+At one point I got up and went for a short walk in the corridor to cool off, and then came back to have a conversation with a patient in a bed near the window.
+She told me about her heart attack a couple of days earlier while she was watching TV; the long delay she experienced while stuck downstairs in the E.D.; and how the angiogram she had this morning was over before she even thought it began.

 The young man in the bed opposite wasn't so lucky.
-An angiogram typically requires a thin tube inserted into the artery in your right wrist and is then pushed towards the arteries near your heart.
+An angiogram typically requires a thin tube inserted into the main artery in your right wrist and is then pushed up your arm towards the blood vessels near your heart.
 If that doesn't work, then they try your left wrist.
 If that also doesn't work, then they go in through the femur artery in your groin.
-Which is what happened to him, and even though he wasn't in any pain, he now had to lie absolutely still for a number of hours to prevent the incision in his groin from reopening.
-Alternatively, those whose wrists are accessed can move quite freely after the procedure.
+Which is what happened to him, and even though the procedure was successful and he wasn't in any pain, he now had to lie absolutely still for a number of hours to prevent the incision from reopening.
+Hence the preference for wrists, as they can be taped down firmly and the patient can move around afterwards.

 Midday.
-An orderly appeared to wheel me and my bed across to the ward where the angiogram was done.
-Finally got to be to in a ward with air-conditioning… bliss.
-Am given a local anaesthetic and lay there for 20 minutes before being wheeled into the diagnosis theatre, just before 13PM.
+An orderly arrived to wheel my bed (with me still in it) to where the angiogram was done.
+Finally got to be in a ward with air–conditioning… bliss.
+Was given a local anaesthetic and lay there for 20 minutes before being wheeled into the diagnosis theatre, just before 13PM.

 Angiogram, Stents & Sonogram

-The theatre mostly continued the antiquated 1990s vibe, although there was a brand new and quite large LCD monitor mounted onto a swinging arm on the right-hand wall.
-There were metal rails criss-crossing the ceiling and I was surprised how dim the lighting was.
+The theatre mostly continued the antiquated 1990s vibe, although there was a brand new and huge (85"?) flat–screen monitor mounted onto a swinging arm on the wall beside me.
+There were metal rails criss–crossing the ceiling and I was surprised by how dim the lighting was.
 There were about four medical personnel in the room, all wearing light blue surgical gowns and masks.
-The cardiovascular surgeon, however, was in light green.
+The cardiovascular surgeon, however, was in lime green.

-I got up out of my bed and was asked to lie on a specific point on what was essentially a waist high rectangular table.
-No one explained what the procedure entailed, but I mostly knew anyway.
-A tube would be inserted up an artery (arm or groin) and then pushed close to my heart.
-Then a dye would be injected into my blood which is opaque to x-rays.
-The purpose of the dye is to make the arteries around my heart visible and thus make any issues obvious.
+I got up out of bed and was asked to lie on a specific point on what was essentially a waist high rectangular table.
+No one explained what the procedure required, but I mostly knew anyway.
+A tube would be inserted up an artery (arm or groin) and then pushed close to the blood vessels around my heart.
+Then a dye, which is opaque to x–rays, would be injected.
+I would then be zapped with x–rays and the dye would make the vessels around my heart visible and thus make obvious any constrictions or circulation issues.

-I was asked to shuffle around a bit on the table to properly align myself with the continuous x-ray source (which I assumed was coming from beneath).
-A large detector box was then positioned over my chest and my right arm was clamped to the table.
-Use of the word “clamp” here is not exaggerated, as I could not move my arm at all and still had a bruise from it a fortnight later.
+I was asked to shuffle around a bit on the table to properly align myself with the continuous x–ray source (which I assumed was beneath).
+A large detector box was then positioned over my chest and my right arm clamped to the table.
+The word “clamp” is no exaggeration, as I could not move my arm and still had large dark bruises a fortnight later.
 The surgeon then did his thing.

-I was conscious throughout the entire procedure, although couldn't see much because of the large off-white box hovering above my chest.
+I was conscious throughout the entire procedure, although couldn't see much because of the large white box hovering above my chest.
 I didn't feel the tube going up my arm, and was considerably relieved that they could use my right wrist and didn't have to resort to jabbing my inexpertly shaved groin.
-As my fellow cardiac patient remarked this morning, there was no pain or discomfort.
+As my fellow cardiac patient remarked earlier, there was no pain or discomfort.

-Once the dye was in, the surgeon exclaimed: Jesus!
+A few seconds after the dye went in, the surgeon exclaimed: Jesus!
 Look at that!
-He made a few verbal notes into a Dictaphone and then swung the huge LCD monitor around so I could see a faint grey 5× larger-than-life outline of my pumping heart, with the coronary arteries visible as thick black wiggly lines.
-He pointed to a part of a thick artery that obviously looked pinched, similar to the neck of an hour-glass.
+He made a few verbal notes into a Dictaphone and then swung the huge monitor–screen around so I could see a five–times larger–than–life outline of my beating heart, with the coronary arteries visible as thick black wiggly lines.
+He pointed to a part of a thick artery that looked obviously pinched, similar to the neck of an hour–glass.
 He told me You have a 95% blockage here, did you ever feel fatigued for no reason?
-Told him that I didn't, and even after the heart attack I was fine when resting.
-He then pointed out another blockage further downstream, which he said was “≈80%”, along with a couple of others in minor arteries which were “< 70%”.
+Told him that I didn't, and even after the heart attack I was fine while resting.
+He then pointed out another blockage a little bit downstream, which he said was “≈80%”, along with a couple of others in minor arteries which were “< 70%”.

-A decision was immediately made to insert two metal mesh stents (Balloon angioplasty) to clear the “95” and “80” blockages.
-The other ones they made a note of, but would leave for now.
+A decision was made to insert two metal–mesh stents immediately (Balloon angioplasty), to clear the 95% and 80% blockages.
+The others they made a note of, but would leave for now.

 Here unfortunately things did get painful.
-As the surgeon went about his work, a strong dull pressure built up in my chest to a level where it became quite uncomfortable.
+As the surgeon went about his work, pushing the stents up my arm and toward the blockages around my heart, a strong dull pressure built up inside my chest to a level where it became quite uncomfortable.
 He reassured me: Just a bit more, almost done… Yeah well, I replied — so was I. He paused for a moment… and then resumed.
 Another couple of minutes and he was finished.

-While working he told me he had a stent himself, while his brother had actually died because he neglected to seek treatment for chest soreness he had experienced on and off for a year.
-So my attendance here today was very timely…
+While working he told me he had a stent himself, while his brother had actually died because he neglected to seek treatment for the chest soreness he'd experienced intermittently for a year.
+So my attendance here today was timely…

-I was told the process of inserting the stents would push plaque from my main artery into some of the smaller side tributaries, but I would be given medication to help break them down.
-The surgeon used an analogy of a snow-plough pushing snow off the street, but blocking a few driveways in the process.
+I was told the process of inserting stents would push plaque from the main artery into some of the smaller tributaries, but I would be given medication to help break it down.
+The surgeon used an analogy of a snow–plough pushing snow off a street, but blocking a few driveways in the process.

-A bed was wheeled in, the arm-clamp was released and I climbed off the table and into the bed.
-Was then wheeled into the ward outside, a few metres opposite the theatre entrance.
-Within minutes a lady sonographer appeared at my left side and told me who she was and why she was there.
+A bed was wheeled in, the industrial–strength–arm–clamp was released and I climbed off the table and onto the bed.
+Was then wheeled into the recovery ward outside, a few metres opposite the theatre entrance.
+Within minutes a lady sonographer appeared at my left side, introduced herself and told me why she was there.

 Her role was to use ultrasound equipment to measure the blood flow through my heart, and also check for any heart muscle scaring.
-This sounded reasonable, but she then spent 20 minutes painfully pushing a probe into my chest and ribs.
-While she went about forcefully prodding my sides, a couple of cardiologists and the green-gowned surgeon appeared around my bed.
+This sounded reasonable, but she then spent 20 minutes painfully pushing a TV–remote–sized probe onto my chest and ribs.
+While she went about forcefully prodding my sides, a couple of cardiologists and the lime–green surgeon also appeared around my bed.
 They all had crinkly eyes from broad smiles behind their surgical masks.
 You have no idea how lucky you are!
+Another couple of months and you'd be gone.

-The sonographer finally completed her extreme prodding and told me the blood flow through my heart was normal and, most importantly, there didn't appear to be any scar tissue.
-She contrasted this with a man in his 30s she scanned yesterday, who had 30% scaring because he kept putting off getting his chest pains examined.
+The sonographer finally completed her extreme prodding and told me the blood flow through and around my heart was normal and, most importantly, there didn't appear to be any scar tissue.
+She contrasted this with a man in his 30s she scanned yesterday, who had 30% scaring because he kept putting off getting his chest “soreness” examined.

 Critical Care Unit (CCU)

-Was wheeled back to the Cardiology Ward CCU room “No. 5”, which had a single bed with dedicated vital-monitors plus an en suite.
-It also had a west-facing balcony with floor to ceiling glass windows and door.
-The balcony exterior was covered in thin steel wire mesh and unfortunately the door was locked, but at least the windows let in natural light.
-Noticed immediately that the air-conditioning worked, although not as well as the recovery ward I had just come from.
+Was then wheeled to the Cardiology Ward CCU room “No. 5”, which had a single bed with dedicated vital–monitors and an en suite.
+It also had a west–facing balcony with floor to ceiling glass windows and door.
+The balcony exterior was covered in thin steel wire mesh and unfortunately its door was locked, but at least the windows let in natural light.
+Most importantly, I noticed the air–conditioning worked, although not as well as the recovery ward I had just come from.

 I was then plugged in to a 1200ml Tirofiban infusion to help prevent platelet formation and flush the angiography dye from my system.
 The flow rate was adjusted to last 12 hours.

-Was comfortable enough lying in bed, although my right arm was hooked up to the infusion tube, while my left bicep had a blood-pressure cuff on it which was programmed to automatically do measurements every 30 minutes.
-Most of the time the reading was 130/85, which under the circumstances was normal.
+Was comfortable enough lying in bed, although my right arm was hooked up to the infusion tube, while my left bicep had a blood–pressure cuff on it which was programmed to automatically do measurements every 30 minutes.
+Most of the time it reported 130/85, which under the circumstances was normal.

-With the monitor wires on my torso connected to the vitals-monitor above my left head, plus the BP cuff, plus the right arm infusion tube — I effectively found myself immobilised.
-Had to ask permission from the nurse to unhook so I could use the en suite, although I had to carry the infusion apparatus with me (its wheels were stuck).
+With the monitor wires on my torso connected to the vitals–monitor above my left head, plus the left–arm BP cuff and right–arm infusion tube — I was effectively immobilised.
+Had to ask permission from the nurse to unhook myself so I could use the en suite, although I had to carry the infusion apparatus with me (its wheels didn't roll).

 Was given a small hot dinner at 18PM, the first food I had eaten since the light breakfast at 6:30AM.
-Noticed after eating that the pressure in my chest increased remarkably.
+Unfortunately the pressure in my chest increased remarkably while I was eating.
 Buzzed for the nurse and she responded immediately.
-She then paged a doctor, who showed up within 10 minutes.
+She then paged a doctor, who arrived within 10 minutes.
 Blood samples were taken for enzyme and sugar analysis, he checked my vitals, did another ECG and after a while came back to let me know that all the data indicated that everything was okay.
-By then the chest pressure had abated significantly, so there was nothing to worry about.
+By then the chest pressure had abated, so there was nothing to worry about.

-I had been advised that after the stent insertion there would be a bit of temporary chest discomfort as my heart and organs got used to the new mesh intruders.
+I had been advised that after the stent insertion there would be a bit of temporary chest discomfort as my heart and organs got used to the new meshes.
 Nothing overwhelming, but definitely noticeable.
+Eventually tissue would grow over the mesh and they would become fully encased within the artery walls.

 Overnight Observation

-After dinner I tried to watch TV, but found all the channels were locked and could only listen to various smooth-music radio stations — was told you have to pay extra if you want to watch TV.
-Fair enough, but discovered later that full TV access was included because I had private insurance — all I had to do was ask.
+After dinner I tried to watch TV, but found the channels were all locked and could only listen to various smooth–music radio stations — was told you have to pay extra if you wanted to watch TV.
+Fair enough, but discovered later that full TV access was included in my private health insurance policy, all I had to do was ask.

-With all the day's excitement, found it very difficult to fall asleep.
-Finally managed to do so, but was awoken almost immediately by aggressive beeping from the vitals-monitor above my head.
-Apparently my resting pulse-rate, already low, triggered an alarm when it dropped to less than 50 BPM, which was whenever I started drifting off to sleep.
+With all the day's excitement, I found it very difficult to fall asleep.
+Finally managed to do so, but was awoken almost immediately by an alarm from the vitals–monitor above my head.
+Apparently my resting pulse–rate, already low, triggered an alarm whenever it dropped to below 50 BPM, which was when I was nodding off.
 After a few more false alarms, followed by protracted negotiations with the nurse, we agreed to reset the warning limit to 46 BPM.
 This finally silenced the thing.

-Eventually and with great difficulty, went to sleep.
-Was having a complicated dream about walking through a crowd in a park and was then seated on a knee-high brick wall, talking to someone beside me.
+Eventually, and with great difficulty, went to sleep.
+Was having a complicated dream about walking through a crowded park and then sitting on a knee–high brick wall, talking to someone beside me.
 Someone else came along and tapped my left arm, indicating they wanted to interrupt.
 I told them to wait a minute, but they forcefully grabbed my left elbow and started squeezing hard.
 What the hell!?
 I suddenly awoke to find the BP cuff had fully inflated and was doing an automated BP measurement.
-Buzz the nurse, who laughed when I told her.
-We started negotiating again, this time about the frequency of BP measurements — finally agreeing to lower the frequency to every 2 hours, as my BP values had been consistent since arriving at the CCU.
+Buzz the nurse, who laughed when I told her about the dream.
+We started negotiating again, this time about the frequency of measurements — finally agreeing to lower the frequency to every 2 hours, as my BP values had been consistent since arriving at the CCU.

 Discharge